The science behind turmeric and black pepper explained

 Studies have also shown that black pepper benefits your gut health by increasing the good bacteria in your gut.
 An increase in the good bacteria in your gut has been linked to improved immune function and mood.

 These are the kinds of health and wellness improvements you don’t want to miss out on, especially when they can be achieved with such simple lifestyle changes!

 Of course, this is just the benefits of piperine.
 When we look at some turmeric and black pepper benefits too, you’ll be reaching for a turmeric shot in no time.
 As we’ve already discussed, piperine aids hugely in curcumin absorption, which is the powerful ingredient locked inside turmeric.
-The health benefits of turmeric are numerous, most notably its reported immune system support and anti-inflammatory properties.
+The health benefits of turmeric are numerous, most notably its reported immune system support.